SkylineCommunications/dataminer-docs/connector-help/connector_help/MX1_Developed_Playout_Engine.md

 # MX1 Developed Playout Engine

-The MX1 Developed Playout Engine is a driver used to **monitor the operations of Channel Playout Servers**.
+The MX1 Developed Playout Engine is a connector used to **monitor the operations of Channel Playout Servers**.

 These servers are called **hosts** and can be of three different types, according to their function in the playout scheme: